basham/swit-workshop-writing/slides.md

 Help both people and systems meet their goals

 Notes:
-Words that are useful serve a purpose.
+Words that are purposeful serve a purpose.
 They are goal-oriented.
 In product design, that purpose should be to help people and systems meet their goals and solve their problems.